darklang/docs/docs/custom-domains.md

    options for providing stable and resilient infrastructure.
    You can read [this Netlify post](https://www.netlify.com/blog/2017/02/28/to-www-or-not-www/) for more information.

-   If you wish, you can additionally set up an `A` record pointing the apex (eg `myawesomedarkservice.com`) to `35.227.208.117`.
+   If you wish, you can additionally set up an `A` record pointing the apex (e.g. `myawesomedarkservice.com`) to `35.227.208.117`.
 We cannot currently provide an SSL cert for that, but we can redirect to your main subdomain (which is usually `www`).
 If your DNS provider supports `ALIAS` records (like `CNAME`, but permitted on an apex), that also works - though